 installations Safety Advice for Bulk Chlorine Installations, HSE,

-Briefly deals with the limitations of some materials of construction for
+Briefly deals with the limitations of some materials of construction for handling chlorine.

 - HS(G)30 Storage of anhydrous ammonia under